bmrf/tron/README.md

 * There is no `-UPM` flag

+# EXECUTING 3RD-PARTY CUSTOM SCRIPTS:

+Tron supports executing custom scripts just prior to the end-screen.

+Place any batch files you want to execute just prior to Tron completion in this folder: `\tron\resources\stage_8_custom_scripts`

+Custom scripts work like so:

+ - If there are any `.bat` files in the `\stage_8_custom_scripts` folder, Tron will execute every single one sequentially by name.
+When they're done, it will finish cleanup and end the script as normal

+ - If there are no `.bat` files in the `\stage_8_custom_scripts` folder, Stage 8 will be silently skipped

+ - Supporting files may be placed in the folder, for example any files required by the custom scripts, but Tron will ignore anything that isn't a `.bat` file

+ - If you want to use supporting batch files but don't want Tron executing them, use the `.cmd` file extension instead of .bat and Tron will ignore them

+ - It is the users responsibility what their scripts do.
+I will provide no support for custom scripts other than having Tron attempt to run them

 # INTEGRITY

 In each release, the file `\tron\integrity_verification\checksums.txt` contains SHA-256 hashes of *every* file included in Tron, and is signed with [my PGP key](http://pool.sks-keyservers.net:11371/pks/lookup?op=get&search=0x07D1490F82A211A2) (`0x07d1490f82a211a2`, included).
 You can use it to verify package integrity.